Navigation: User Guide ➔ Windows ➔ Controls Window

-The main functions of this Controls Window are to list, tune and trend all the PID controllers used in the project.
-The Controls window is saved with extension trc.
-In Build139 and later, this file will be saved to the \DocsTrend subfolder.
+The main functions of this Controls Window are to list all the PID controllers used in the project for analysis, trending and tuning.
+It is The Controls window is saved with extension trc.
+From Build 139, this file is saved to the \DocsTrend subfolder.

 Open a New Controls Window

 To open a new Controls window, use one of the following commands:

 - If the 'Control' menu is active (click on any Controls window), click on Control - New Control Window.

 - Right click on 'Trends' in the Explorer Window (if this is not already open, click on View - Explorer) and select 'New Controls Window'.

 - With a project open, use one of the following commands:

 - Select the 'Controls' option, and press 'OK'.